-Some freezer boxes are made of plastic coated paper, which is not recyclable, while others are uncoated.
+Although most freezer boxes are recyclable, some freezer boxes are made of plastic coated paper, which is not recyclable.
 If the item contained within the freezer box is sealed in plastic, the freezer box is not the barrier to freezer burn, and therefore it is not plastic lined and is recyclable.
 Some freezer boxes now include How2Recycle logo that indicate if the box is recyclable.
 Because it is still often difficult for some residents to determine if a box is coated or uncoated, some recycling facilities do not accept any freezer boxes to avoid accidental inclusion of plastic, food residue, or coated paper.

 Why is shredded paper generally not accepted in single-sort recycling?
 Shredded paper, when loose, is small enough to slip through the mechanic sorters at a recycling facility, so it does not get recycled.
-Some haulers will accept shredded paper if it is placed in a stapled or sealed brown paper bag.
+Even if bagging shredded paper, often the bags are not sealed properly or break open causing the paper to be in loose form when it enters the recycling facility.
+That said, some haulers will accept shredded paper if it is placed in a stapled or sealed brown paper bag.